• There are no suggestions because the search field is empty.

 “Imagine you are juggling three tennis balls.
 If you’re good at juggling you can probably keep all the balls in the air.
 Now one of the balls turns into an egg—it becomes a little trickier.
 That egg is your family life.
 Now one of the balls turns into a bowling ball—things become nearly impossible.
 That bowling ball is a big life issue, like deployment, a move or a job change.
 You cannot balance it all and something has to drop.
 Do not drop the egg!”

-To hear that coming from a military setting, where you’d think work and country trump all, took me aback and pleased me!
+To hear that coming from a military setting, where you’d think work and country trump all, took me aback—and pleased me!

 The thing is, it’s tricky to reflect on priorities and balance while you’re trying to juggle a bowling ball, a tennis ball and an egg.
+With no work-life balance, everything goes wonky!

 The best parenting advice might be to step back and assess before the metaphorical bowling ball hits.
 You know that when that stress happens (the metaphorical oxygen mask dropping), you need to be clear.
 In order to be clear, you need to be solid in yourself, connected to your own heart and soul, and empowered to take the right action.